Antumi Toasijé: Biography

 Toasijé lived his early years in Ibiza in the Balearic Islands where he took up painting and poetry.
 He was a member of the poetic group Desfauste and participated actively in the cultural life of the island.
 In 2003, together with a group of African intellectuals, he founded the Association of African and Pan-African Studies, whose journal Nsibidi was the first Spanish-language journal of African social studies.
 In 2005 he directed the scientific committee of the 2nd Pan-African Congress in Spain under the auspices of the National University of Distance Education.
-Later he became involved with the Hispanic slavery reparations movement, culminating on 17 February 2009 with the passage of a non-binding motion on the matter by the Congress of Deputies.
+Later he became involved with the Spaniard slavery reparations movement, culminating on 17 February 2009 with the passage of a non-binding motion on the matter by the Congress of Deputies.
 Toasijé is a recognized figure of afrocentricity and Pan Africanism in the Spanish Speaking world.
 Currently, he is part of the civil society working team of facilitators of the African Union 6th Region in charge of Spain and the Spanish Speaking Countries.
 Also Antumi Toasijé is the prime impetus behind the New Universal Calendar (NUCAL) movement.

+In October 2020 Antumi Toasije is appointed by the Spanish Ministry of Equality Irene Montero as President of the Council for the Elimination of Racial or Ethnic Discrimination (CEDRE), a consultative body of the Spanish Ministry of Equality.
+He has been awarded with a Fulbright Scholar in Residence as from August 2024 at Morgan State University, Baltimore, Maryland.

 Toasijé has been lecturing and conferencing in various Spanish Universities and institutions, he is the coauthor of various books about immigration and African themes, and has written extensively both in the academic and the popular press.
 He works closely with other Spanish-speaking Pan-Africanists such as Mbuyi Kabunda Badi and Justo Bolekia Boleká.